What are the responsibilities and job description for the Intermediate Care Technician position at U.S. Department of Veterans Affairs?

 Qualifications

-To qualify for this position - applicants must meet all requirements by the closing date of this announcement - 04/10/2026.
-You may qualify based on your experience and/or education as described below: Specialized Experience: You must have one year of specialized experience equivalent to at least the next lower grade GS-6 in the normal line of progression for the occupation in the organization.
+To qualify for this position - applicants must meet all requirements by the closing date of this announcement - 06/12/2026.
+You may qualify based on your experience and/or education as described below: Individual Occupational Requirements: Specialized Experience: Positions in this series range widely in type and include support duties to medical or health personnel such as audiologists - speech pathologists - medical officers - and optometrists.
+Therefore - technician experience is experience that required application of the knowledge - methods - and techniques of the position to be filled.
+GS - 7 Specialized Experience: You must have one year of specialized experience equivalent to at least the next lower grade GS-6 in the normal line of progression for the occupation in the organization.
 Examples of specialized experience would typically include - but are not limited to: Prior medical/hospital experience with prior medical military or corpsman training.
 Observes patient status and keeps licensed personnel informed of any change in condition; Responds to medical emergencies as a part of the Rapid Response Team (RRT) - Code Blue team - or medical transport team; Sets up equipment and surgical instrumentation and Performs observation-based screening and collection of patient information in collaboration with licensed personnel.
 OR - Education: Applicants may substitute education for the required experience.
 To qualify based on education for this grade level you must have a full year of graduate education (18 semester hours) meets the requirements for GS-7 only in those instances where it is directly related to the work of the position.
 (Transcripts Required).
 OR - Combination: Applicants may also combine education and experience to qualify at this level.
 You must have an combination of specialized experience and education beyond undergraduate.
+Preferred Experience : Experience in the military as a Hospital Corpsman - Combat - Medic - Medical Technician is highly desired.
 For more information on these qualification standards - please visit the United States Office of Personnel Management's website at https://www.opm.gov/policy-data-oversight/classification-qualifications/general-schedule-qualification-standards/.

 Duties